HSPT Test Breakdown

 - Language: These skills will demonstrate your knowledge of grammar, spelling, usage, capitalization and punctuation.
 The difference between these skills and the verbal skills is that the language skills are related to aspects that are related to writing.

 HSPT consists of 5 test sections.
-There is one test section for each of the skills being evaluated by HSPT.
+There is one test section for each of the skills being evaluated.
 All the questions asked are multiple-choice questions in which you have to choose the correct answer from the given answer options.
-Unlike most other standardised tests, there is no writing test section that involves writing an essay.
+Unlike most other standardized tests, there is no writing test section that involves writing an essay.

 1. Verbal Skills: